Sourcesiri-Kamelot/weekenddadz.com/README.md

 </div>

-## 🚀 The Weekend Dads AI-Powered Merch Experience
+## 🚀 The Weekend Dadz AI-Powered Merch Experience

-This repository contains the source code for the official **Weekend Dads** e-commerce PWA, built with React and powered by the Gemini & Imagen APIs.
-It's designed to be more than a store—it's a creative partner for dads everywhere.
+This repository contains the source code for the official **Weekend Dadz** e-commerce PWA, built with React and powered by the Gemini & Imagen APIs.
+It's designed to be more than a store—it's a creative partner for dadz everywhere.

-### Core Features ✨
+### Core Featurez ✨

 * **🤖 AI Weekend Planner & Core Memory Merch™:** Don't know what to do this weekend?
 Tell our AI about your crew, vibe, and the weather.
 It will generate:
     * A full weekend itinerary.